-Call the Office of Safety and Security to report an emergency or suspicious activity by dialing 206-281-2911 or by pressing the call button on a campus emergency phone.
+Call the Office of Safety & Security (OSS) at 206-281-2922 to report an emergency or suspicious activity.
 SPU Security Officers are trained first responders and will be dispatched to your location.
-If needed, the SPU Dispatcher will contact local fire/police with the exact address of the location of the emergency.
+If needed, the OSS Dispatcher will contact local fire/police with the exact address of the location of the emergency.